AmelieDall/AmelieDall.github.io/index.md

 ## About Me

-Hi, I'm [Your First Name], a student interested in [short blurb—e.g., game design, storytelling, building things, etc.].
+Hi, I'm Amelie, a student interested in modeling card games through code.
-This project was part of my final quest in [course name], and it reflects what I’ve learned about [theme—e.g., creativity, code, perseverance].
+This project was part of my final quest in my computer programming class, and it reflects what I’ve learned about Python basics so far.
 ## About My Project

-**Project Title:** *[Name it!]*
+**Project Title:** *Blackjack*
-**One-line pitch:** [“A game where you…” or “A project that lets you…”]
+**One-line pitch:** A game where you try to beat the dealer and get a hand closest, but not over 21

 > Curious about what I’d do differently or recommend to others?
 Read my final thoughts here: [Final Tip & Takeaways](_posts/2025-05-23-tip.md)